-If you spend money on quality audio applications, like amps, speakers, headphones,
+If you spend money on quality audio equipments, like amps, speakers, headphones,

 why would you cut corners on interconnect cables?
 Here's a test/ review of two audio cables, a common audio cable and the Mogami neglex 2549.
 Mogami is much used in audio studios, so it might be good for us as well to listen to music.